-Once we got home, I would put out a drink of whiskey for Father Christmas and a mince pie, and leave a carrot for Rudolf.
-One year, I was upset as he had taken the plate and glass with him, yes my Grandma was a nightmare for clearing things up.
+Once we got home, I would put out a drink of whiskey for Father Christmas and a mince pie.
+And also leave a carrot for Rudolf.
+One year, I was upset as he had taken the plate and glass with him,.
+Yes my Grandma was a nightmare for clearing things up.

-We always knew when it was time to get up, as my Grandad would turn all the lights on, come clomping down the wooden stairs and be singing at the top of his voice, he always made out he hated christmas but was just as excited as I was.
+We always knew when it was time to get up, as my Grandad would turn all the lights on.
+He would come clomping down the wooden stairs and be singing at the top of his voice.
+Always making out he hated christmas but was just as excited as I was.
 He would make a cup of tea for everyone and then go back to bed.
 I used to open the door holding my breath hoping I had been good and Father Christmas had been, I was never disappointed.

 As I grew, it became a tradition that I made sausage rolls and mince pies every christmas eve, and this is something I still do today, sometimes with the help of my Daughter.